eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

     This guide assumes that you have a local installation of [Spack].
 If you don't have [Spack] installed, follow [Spack Getting Started].

 !!! warning
     Avoid installing [Spack] on `HOME`.
-Packages are installaed within the `spack/` folder, and you might quickly run out of space.
+Packages are installed within the `spack/` folder, and you might quickly run out of space.

 ## Example: CP2K